Website Latency with and Without a Content Delivery Network

 Website latency with and without a CDN

 We wanted to show you the difference in latency times with and without a content delivery network (CDN) implemented.
 This is simply from a connectivity perspective.
-In this test we are again using our test site (hosted in Dallas, TX) and KeyCDN’s Ping Test tool that conveniently allows us to simultaneously test from the following 14 locations:
+In this test we are again using our test website (hosted in Amsterdam, Netherlands) and KeyCDN's Ping Test tool that conveniently allows us to simultaneously test from the following 14 locations:

 - New York, US